/

 Wine Pairing by Food Type

 • Best Wine with Steak: A good steak is an intense flavor, and a wine of matching intensity is needed.
-We look to our Reserve Syrah – a valley floor sourced Syrah from the Meek Vineyard in Yakima Valley, WA.
+We look to our Reserve Syrah – a valley floor-sourced Syrah from the Meek Vineyard in Yakima Valley, WA.
 This Syrah provides the meaty tannic density needed to pair with the robust profile of a great steak dinner.
-Whilst at the same time the valley floor fruit retains the acidity necessary to cut through the fat content of rich cuts of steak.
-Considering Syrah contains a powerful meaty quality itself it makes it the perfect stage to welcome a perfect piece of steak to there palate.
+At the same time, the valley floor fruit retains the acidity necessary to cut through the fat content of rich cuts of steak.
+Considering Syrah contains a powerful meaty quality itself, it makes it the perfect stage to welcome a perfect piece of steak to their palate.

 • Tasting Notes: The aroma presents more and more with each inhale.
-You can’t help but notice the blackberry, black fruits, blueberry compote, that are immediately met with rich fire seared meat aromas.
-The dynamic palate presents assertive youthful tannin perfectly balanced by the gorgeous acidic structure as you taste blackberry, roasted coffee bean, cocoa powder, blueberry, and smokey meatiness, all framed by a sophisticated finished.
+You can’t help but notice the blackberry, black fruits, and blueberry compote, which are immediately met with rich fire-seared meat aromas.
+The dynamic palate presents assertive youthful tannin perfectly balanced by the gorgeous acidic structure as you taste blackberry, roasted coffee bean, cocoa powder, blueberry, and smokey meatiness, all framed by a sophisticated finish.

 • How It Happens: The tannins and acidity combine in Syrah to slice through all that delicious fatty steak, while its big flavors and bitter-savory taste complement the steak’s meaty sensations.

-• Lamb: Lamb is yet another red meat that makes for the perfect combination with a bold, red wine.
+• Lamb: Lamb is yet another red meat that combines perfectly with a bold red wine.
 The briny, gamey flavors of lamb require a wine of equal intensity.
-Our Dark Angel, a Carmenère-Petit Verdot blend by Matt Check, has garnered multiple double golds, and won Best in Class with a 97-point rating at the Sunset International Wine Competition.
-A rich, Carmenère-style blend with black raspberry and charred poblano, and a dash of white pepper, Dark Angel is the ideal pairing to counter a Dijon and herb-crusted rack of lamb’s briny, gamey flavors.
+Our Dark Angel, a Carmenère-Petit Verdot blend by Matt Check, has garnered multiple double golds and won Best in Class with a 97-point rating at the Sunset International Wine Competition.
+A rich, Carmenère-style blend with black raspberry charred poblano and a dash of white pepper, Dark Angel is the ideal pairing to counter a Dijon and herb-crusted rack of lamb’s briny, gamey flavors.

-• Tasting Notes: Aromatically this wine showcases smoky hatch chilis, grilled poblano peppers, wet white pepper, quill ink, violets at peak performance, sage butter, fresh sauteed peppers and seared game meat.
-On the palate this wine pushes forward with well-rounded blackberry, oiled leather, hint of crushed black pepper and rich soil in the heat of a summer day.
+• Tasting Notes: Aromatically, this wine showcases smoky hatch chilis, grilled poblano peppers, wet white pepper, quill ink, violets at peak performance, sage butter, fresh sautéed peppers, and seared game meat.
+On the palate, this wine pushes forward with well-rounded blackberry, oiled leather, a hint of crushed black pepper, and rich soil in the heat of a summer day.

 • What Makes It Work: The fruit and spice in Dark Angel balances the gaminess of the lamb and the tannins marry well with the richness of lamb.
 Other red wines with rich fruit flavors and moderate tannins, such as our Merlot or Syrah, also make great pairings with lamb.